KarrimorRifle/SCC230-GroupProject/UseCaseDescription.md

 **Main Success Scenarios:**

 -   1- User clicks import
+-   2- User gives link or file
--   2- User selects where to import to
+-   3- User selects where to import to
--   3- User assigns devices to schedule imported
+-   4- User assigns devices to schedule imported
--   4- update on database
+-   5- update on database

 **Alternatives:**

--   3b.
+-   4b.
 User does nothing as schedule is imported into account

 **Exceptions:**
 **Postconditions:**